vrurg/fieldx/README.md

 ## Sync, Async, And Plain Structs

-_Note:_ "Async" is considered to be a synonym to "sync" since both require concurrency safety.
+_Note:_ "Async" is considered synonymous with "sync" since both require concurrency safety.
 Even the code generated for sync and async cases is mostly identical.

 If a thread-safe struct is needed then `fxstruct` must take the `sync` argument: `#[fxstruct(sync, ...)]`.
 When instructed so, the macro will do its best to provide concurrency safety at the field level.
 It means that:

 - lazy builder methods are guaranteed to be invoked once and only once per each initialization, be it single- or multi-threaded application
-- access to field is lock-protected for lazy or optional fields implicitly
+- access to field is lock-protected for lazy fields implicitly

 In less strict cases it is possible to mark individual fields as sync.